 - Verify that your like-kind exchange follows the IRS’s guidelines

-Who Can be a Qualified Intermediary For a 1031 Exchange?
+Who Can Be a Qualified Intermediary For a 1031 Exchange?

-- You
+- Yourself

 - Your employer